-- By funneling air, it will increase in speed and intensity.
+- By funneling air, it will increase in speed.

 If we make a ducting system at the opening of our cowl, it leads only to the engine head(s).
 It will become the path of least resistance that will force the cooling air to travel over cylinder head(s).
 I used materials common to most model airplane enthusiasts.
 The cowl ducting can be made from a variety of materials including fiberglass, tin, plywood and balsa wood.
 Let’s take a look at what we need for the project.